Visit Herculaneum, the magnificent archaeological site near Naples, an ancient town petrified in AD 79.

 How to get to Herculaneum?

-If you plan to visit Herculaneum on your own, without a guide, you can get there by train from Naples.
+If you are staying in Naples, and you plan on visiting Herculaneum on your own, without a guide, you can get there by train quite easily.
 You can purchase a one-way trip (charged at €2.50) from Naples Central Station: a direct train will take you to Herculaneum in about 20 minutes (take the Circumvesuviana line to Ercolano Scavi).

 If you are based in Sorrento, note that there is a day tour that allows you to visit Herculaneum and Pompeii with a guide.
 Find out more about this excursion from Sorrento.